 The first sentence should thank the applicant for their time and application.
 A sentence like: “We greatly appreciate your application and your interest in our company” or “Thank you for applying for the position of [insert position].”
 This simple thank you shows your company cares about the effort it took to apply.

 Step 4 – State the Reason for the Rejection

-The employment rejection letter should inform the applicant why he or she was denied the position.
+The employment rejection letter should inform the applicant why they were denied the position.
 It should be carefully drafted and make the reason for the rejection very clear.
 Do not state that you found a more qualified candidate, as this could result in a request for that individual’s qualifications.
 Instead, statements that “many quality applicants were considered” or “we moved forward with another candidate” express the same sentiments without creating the same potential issues.

 Step 5 – List the Next Steps

-The final paragraph should encourage the employee to apply again in the future if you desire, or simply say your goodbyes.
+The final paragraph should encourage the employee to apply again in the future if you desire or say your goodbyes.
 This does not have to be complicated.
 Simple statements are often best and prevent any miscommunication.
 You may also choose to: